-Most Americans don’t take proper daily water intake serious enough, and for those first 34 very chunky years of my life, neither did I. Surprisingly enough, part of my fitness journey included discovering why drinking enough water needs to become a vital part of my daily fitness routine, and why it should be a part of yours too.
+Most people don’t take their daily water intake seriously enough, and for the first 34 years of my life, I didn’t either.
+Surprisingly enough though, part of my fitness journey included discovering why drinking enough water desperately needed to become a vital part of my daily fitness routine, and why it should become a major part of yours as well.
 Join Sarah for the fifth post in her free fitness series (after battling an eating disorder and losing over 100 lbs), as she explains the importance of getting enough water in your daily diet.

 Why is drinking water so important to lose weight?

-Fitness guru’s (and pretty much every fit person I have ever met) everywhere are constantly telling people to “drink more water”…and I used to find it super annoying…that is, until I started making drinking enough water every day a top priority in my life.
+Fitness guru’s (and pretty much every fit person I have ever met) everywhere are constantly, sometimes annoyingly, telling people to “drink more water”…and I used to find it super annoying…that is, until I started making drinking enough water every day a top priority in my life.

-If you think about it, every single function of of the human body requires water… every single thing..so if we aren’t getting enough of such a vital resource that our body needs…of course our bodily functions are not going to be operating as well as they could be… I use car analogies quite a bit in my fitness series, I know,… but think about how well your car would run if you weren’t giving it enough oil or gas…I shouldn’t have to describe what would happen because I think we all kinda understand that the results wouldn’t be the greatest…the same is true with our bodies need for getting enough water to function properly.
+If you think about it, every single function of the human body requires water… every single thing!
+So naturally if we aren’t getting enough of such a vital resource that our body needs, of course our bodily functions are not going to be operating as well as they could be… I use car analogies quite a bit in my fitness series, I know,… but think about how well your car would run if you weren’t giving it enough oil or gas…I shouldn’t have to describe what would happen because I think we all kinda understand that the results wouldn’t be the greatest…the same is true with our bodies need for getting enough water to function properly.